mcfilib/filib.github.io/posts/2014-01-31-a-year-in-review.md

 tags: career, life
 ---

+2014 was a brilliant year.
+Here're some of the highlights.

 - Started a new job.
 - Delivered an MVP on schedule.
 - Wrote a lot of Ruby and JavaScript.